Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Experiments Alice

 Within 22 structured indoor experiments, the system achieved a $77 \%$ overall success rate in acquiring a resonance from hyperspectral images of the leaf sensor.
-The experimental runs that failed included a failed detection for $1$ out of $22$, and in the remaining $4$ runs, while a hyperspectral image was acquired, the resonance's signal-to-noise ratio was insufficient to be measurable.
-The signal-to-noise ratio required for successful resonance detection will be discussed in further detail below.
-It is important to note that the leaf sensor's location remained consistent in all 22 runs, allowing the robot to be tuned accordingly.
-This tuning involved programming the robot to slow down upon detecting the leaf sensor within a predefined range in its image view, where resonance acquisition was most likely to succeed.
-If the sensor location were to change, the robot would require retuning to identify the new range within its image view where resonance acquisition is feasible.
+The experimental runs that failed included a failed detection ($1/22$), or, in some trials where a hyperspectral image was acquired, the resonance's signal-to-noise ratio was insufficient to be measurable ($4/22$).
+We discuss the signal-to-noise ratio required for successful resonance detection below.
+We note that the leaf sensor's location remained consistent in all 22 runs; once \textsc{beast} makes a valid detection, it confirms that the identified sensor's centroid (x,y) coordinates lie within a specific range in x and y that maximizes the likelihood of successful resonance detection with the required signal-to-noise ratio.
+If the centroid is is outside this coordinate range, the robot omits this detection.